 Advice from Tariq Khan, head of trade sales, Hoseasons.

-Do your customers still think of UK family holidays as a cheap and cheerful caravan park by the sea?
+Do your customers still think of UK family holidays as a cheap and cheerful caravan park

 If so, it’s time to put them right.
 Domestic short breaks have come a long way over the last few years and there’s a huge range of options for families looking for a luxury getaway on their doorstep.